Bhopal: Transport

-By air
+Air

-The Raja Bhoj International Airport is located near the suburb of Sant Hirdaram Nagar (formerly known as Bairagarh) and is the primary airport serving the state of Madhya Pradesh, India.
+The Raja Bhoj International Airport is located near the suburb of Bairagarh (formerly known as Sant Hirdaram Nagar) and is the primary airport serving the state of Madhya Pradesh, India.

 There are three routes or ways to reach the airport: (1) Via Bairagad, (2) Via Panchvati, (3) Via Gandhi Nagar road (N.H 12).
-From within the city, VIP Road, a four lane road takes one to the airport, which lies 15 km to the north of the city.
+From within the city, VIP Road, a four-lane road takes one to the airport, which lies 15 km to the north of the city.
 International flights began operations in 2010.

-Domestic direct flight services are operated by Air India, Spice Jet and Indigo.
-As of January 2020, Bhopal has non-stop flights to New Delhi, Mumbai, Jaipur, Ahmedabad, Udaipur, Bangalore, Hyderabad, Pune and Raipur.
+Air India, Spice Jet and Indigo operate domestic direct flight services.
+As of April 2023, Bhopal has non-stop flights to New Delhi, Mumbai, Jaipur, Ahmedabad, Udaipur, Bangalore, Hyderabad, Mopa, Agra, Prayagraj and Raipur.

-There are no international flight from Bhopal.
+There are no international flights from Bhopal.